-Make an appointment with your local auto-mechanic or garage and have your vehicle checked over and complete any routine maintenance.
-Let them know that you are heading out for a long distance trip and want to make certain that any potential maintenance issues are addressed.
-If your close to an oil change, get it done.
-Have all of your belts, fluids, etc checked out.
+Make an appointment with your local auto mechanic or garage and have your vehicle checked over, and complete any routine maintenance.
+Let them know that you are heading out for a long-distance trip and want to make certain that any potential maintenance issues are addressed.
+If you are close to an oil change, get it done.
+Have all of your belts, fluids, etc., checked out.
 Being stranded in the middle of nowhere in Texas isn’t a fun place to be when one of your belts breaks.
-I know this, it happened to me.
 Finding a place that you can trust to perform routine maintenance can be difficult as well as time-consuming once you reach your contract location.
 It’s much easier to have this done at home before you leave.

 Roadside Emergency Kit

 If you don’t already have one of these, you should consider putting one together before you leave.
-You can purchase these pre-made or you can put together your own.
+You can purchase these pre-made, or you can put together your own while you are planning your travel nursing road trip.
 If you already have one, check through it and make sure that everything you need is still in it and in working order.